LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 This shows the second part and concludes the proof. ◻

-The question is, why would we want to approximate a function by its convolutions with some smooth functions the answer is given in the following two results.
+The question is why would we want to approximate a function by its convolutions with some smooth functions the answer is given in the following two results.